 The following research degree programmes are offered by the Department of Materials, further information being available through the weblinks provided:

 DPhil in Materials.
 A three-year to four-year Doctoral programme, known as a PhD elsewhere, for which approximately fifty-four places may be available.

 MSc (Research) in Materials.
 A two year research Masters programme, for which only one or two places may be available.

 What about funding?

-On the graduate application form, you may choose to either (i) indicate that you have no college preference, in which case a college will be selected on your behalf, or (ii) state a college preference.
+All research students are members of a college (further information on colleges).
+On the graduate application form, you may choose either (i) to indicate that you have no college preference, in which case a college will be selected on your behalf, or (ii) to state a college preference.
 You will not be able to amend your choice after submitting your application.
 Whether or not you state a college preference will not affect the Department's assessment of your application.
-For further information, please refer to the Application Guide at http://www.ox.ac.uk/admissions/postgraduate_courses/apply/application_guide/.
+You can find out which colleges accept Materials research students at the 'College Preference' tab of the relevant course page (www.ox.ac.uk/admissions/graduate/courses/mpls/materials).

-Almost all of our DPhils find employment when they finish: an Oxford DPhil is keenly sought after by employers across the world.
-Some of our DPhil graduates enter industrial research, others go into university careers both in the UK and overseas, still others pursue challenging jobs as, for example, patent agents, management consultants etc. You will certainly enhance your chances of finding a good job if you are motivated to do a DPhil at Oxford Materials.
+A large majority of our DPhil graduates find employment when they finish: an Oxford DPhil is valued by employers across the world.
+Some of our DPhil graduates enter industrial research, some the business, finance and government sectors, others go into university careers both in the UK and overseas, and still others pursue challenging jobs as, for example, patent agents, or consultants.

 See what some of our recent graduate students say about this, and what they have gone on to do after their DPhil: